Amazon Echo (4th Gen) vs. Sonos One: Which should you buy?

 All the Alexa upgrades

-The latest generation of the Amazon Echo gives you a stylish sphere-shaped speaker with enhanced audio, new Zigbee smart home compatibility, and rapid-fire Alexa commands for half the price of its older sibling.
+The latest generation of the Amazon Echo gives you a stylish sphere-shaped speaker with enhanced audio, new Zigbee smart home compatibility, and rapid-fire Alexa commands at half the price of Sonos' speaker.

 - Faster Alexa commands